simplicitesoftware/documentation/docs/docs/security.md

 server side you **must** mark it _Forbidden_.

 As above for filtering, if a field's visibility is dynamically set by code, be sure to configure it as _Forbidden_ in your static configuration.
-If for any reason your code does not work the field will remain by default not avialable.
+If for any reason your code does not work the field will remain by default not available.

 ### Cross site scripting vulnerabilities